 4. Skip the Bottle Warmer (milk may be more nutritious without it anyway)

 While bottle warmers are super handy, warm tap water in a bowl is actually the perfect temperature if you want to avoid damaging the nutrients in breast milk.
 Learn more about safely heating breast milk and preserving nutrients here.

 Freezing or refrigerating baby food in 4 oz. jars make a lot more financial sense than buying specialized glass ware.
-Add a silicone sleeve before serving, just in case =)
+Add a silicone sleeve before serving, just in case. :)

 When your little one wants to show you how big they are, just put a sleeve on your jar.
-As we explain on the blog, 4 oz jars make especially good training cups, as there will be less to spill.
+As we explain on our blog, 4 oz jars make especially good training cups, as there will be less to spill.